-If you cannot download a file from the Internet or save or run it using Internet Explorer, Firefox, Chrome, Opera or other browsers on Windows 10 / 8 / 7; that is, when you click a link to download a file, nothing happens, or the Save As dialog box appears and quickly disappears, then this post may be able to help you.
+If you cannot download a file from the Internet or save or run it using Firefox, Chrome, Edge, Opera, or other browsers on Windows 11/10; that is, when you click a link to download a file, nothing happens, or the Save As dialog box appears and quickly disappears, then this post may be able to help you.

-Internet Explorer uses the Attachment Manager to protect you against unsafe attachments and Internet downloads by identifying the file type and the respective security settings.
-Sometimes, due to some reasons you may be just disallowed from downloading any files from the Internet.
+Microsoft Edge and IE use the Attachment Manager to protect you against unsafe attachments and Internet downloads by identifying the file type and the respective security settings.
+Sometimes, due to some reasons, you may be just disallowed from downloading any files from the Internet.
 The causes could be varied.

 Cannot download a file from the Internet

-1] Check your Internet connection and ensure that it is in working condition.
+Check your Internet connection and ensure that it is in working condition.
+If required change the connection and see.

-4] Do not use the default name for saving the fie.
+Do not use the default name for saving the file.
 Save it as a different file-type and/or choose a different name and see if this helps

 Run inetcpl.cpl to open Internet Options and click the Security tab.
 Select the Internet zone and click on the Custom level button.